-🚨 The Unsolved Case of the ₹35 Crore Tax Fraud: A Test of Corporate Governance and Investigative Integrity in India
+🚨 Uncovering India’s Corporate Tax Fraud: A Test of Corporate Governance and Investigative Integrity in India

-This blog post delves into the serious claims made by a complainant regarding the alleged misuse of their Permanent Account Number (PAN) by over 300 private companies for tax evasion, the subsequent failure of multiple government departments to provide a resolution, and the pressing questions it raises about the effectiveness of India’s corporate investigation apparatus, specifically the Serious Fraud Investigation Office (SFIO) and the Income Tax Department.
+This blog post examines serious claims made by a complainant regarding the misuse of their Permanent Account Number (PAN).
+Over 300 private companies are implicated in tax evasion.
+It highlights the failure of multiple government departments to provide a resolution.
+Additionally, it raises pressing questions about the effectiveness of India’s corporate investigation apparatus, scrutinising the Serious Fraud Investigation Office (SFIO) and the Income Tax Department.

 The heart of the matter is the alleged fraudulent use of a single individual’s PAN (GSWPS0850Q) by more than 300 companies registered under the Ministry of Corporate Affairs (MCA) for the purpose of tax evasion, culminating in a reported fraud amount of ₹350 million.